itsharex/dory/README.md

 ### ✍️ Intelligent SQL Editor

-- Multi-tab SQL editing and execution
+- Multi-tab SQL workspace with support for multiple result sets
-- Saved frequently used queries
+- Save and organize frequently used queries
-- Deep integration with SQL Copilot
+- AI-powered SQL Copilot for writing, explaining, and optimizing queries
+- Instant query visualization with built-in charts

 ---